ds-stream/airee-local/README.md

 * Dockerfile (Dockerfile to build an Airflow image.)
 ## 3.How to install and run the project
 1. To run the Airee Local clone your repository to your local environment.

-2. Go to the `scripts` folder and run build_image.sh
+2. Build Docker image.
 ```
-cd scripts
-./build_image.sh
-cd ..
-docker image ls
+./scripts/build_image.sh
 ```

-4. Add priviliges to `dags`, `logs`
+3. Add priviliges to `dags`, `logs`
 ```
 sudo chmod -R 777 dags/
 sudo chmod -R 777 logs/
 ```

-3. Go to the main directory with `docker-compose.yaml` and initialize the environment (database/default user/redis connection)
+4. Go to the main directory with `docker-compose.yaml` and initialize the environment (database/default user/redis connection)
 ```
 docker-compose up airflow-db
 ```

-4. If initialization has passed correctly then build the Airee Local
+5. If initialization has passed correctly then build the Airee Local
 ```
 docker-compose up -d
 ```

-5. Wait for the containers (~60sec) and chcek if their status is healthy.
+6. Wait for the containers (~60sec) and chcek if their status is healthy.
 ```
 docker ps
 ```